 B-2.1 Weigh accurately about 2 g of the powdered sample in the tared weighing bottle.
 Distribute the sample as evenly as practicable to a depth of about 5 mm.
-Please the bottle containing the sample (uncovered) in the oven maintained at 80 ± 1 °C and 5 mm pressure of mercury.
+Please the bottle containing the sample (uncovered) in the oven maintained at 80 °C ± 1 °C and 5 mm pressure of mercury.
 Remove the bottle from the oven after six hours, close the bottle promptly and allow it to come to room temperature in a desiccator, weigh it.

 B-2.2 Calculate the loss on drying percent by weight.